Chinese jeweller Chow Tai Fook profit jumps 108%, eyes expansion

-China’s largest jeweller by market value said net profit surged to HK$6.03 billion ($777 million) from HK$2.9 billion in 2019.
+China’s largest jeweller by market value said net profit surged to HK$6.03 billion ($777 million) from HK$2.9 billion in fiscal 2020.
 That compared to a forecast of HK$5.23 billion profit by 14 analysts, Refinitiv SmartEstimate data showed.

 It was the highest annual profit since 2014.